 You can try to plant everything with your hands, but I will assure you, working with a great set of gardening tools is a must!

-Find the toolset HERE.
+Find the digger HERE.

 Find the flower booster HERE.